 Jim feels that being part of a tour is a tremendous experience and he was fortunate to be a member of the Men’s Tour to Switzerland in 2009 and also part of the Strathcona Cup winning tour to Canada in 2013.
 As well as that success he won a gold medal at the National Masters Men’s Championships in 2016 as a member of Team Prentice.

-Jim is delighted to have the honour of President of the Royal Caledonian Curling Club bestowed upon him and is very much looking forward to making a meaningful contribution in what promises to be an exciting and challenging year.
+Jim is delighted to be the President of the RCCC, and is looking forward to making a meaningful contribution in what promises to be an exciting and challenging year.